 Spanish Culinary Classics

-An indulgent culinary break exploring some of Spain’s greatest dishes, wines and historical cities.
+An indulgent culinary break exploring some of Spain’s greatest dishes, Sherry, wines and historical cities.
 Always with food on our mind.
-Our principal cooking course features 3 days of cooking, 1 day trip to Sherry Country, 1 day trip to Cadiz and 1 day of rest.
+My principal cooking course features 3 days of cooking, 1 day trip to Sherry Country, 1 day trip to Cadiz and 1 day of rest.

 What To Expect With This Course

 Welcome: You will be immediately immersed in village life as we head out to get to know Vejer.
 Meet Annie B’s friends in the wonderful tapas bars of Vejer to sample some of the very fabulous dishes on offer.